usher-cuba/DOM_Exercises/README.md

 # DOM_Exercises
-Some practical examples of working DOM with Javascript
+Some practical examples of working on DOM with Javascript